 The regular creative writing major is designed to allow maximum freedom and development to its majors.
 By not requiring a thesis, majors may take more workshops, and expand their abilities without the pressure of writing a book in a single year.
 Acceptance to the thesis option is by application only.
 Instead of the standard major's four creative writing workshops, the thesis option requires three creative writing workshops and a two-semester thesis and a tutorial bibliography.

-The deadline for first semester juniors to submit manuscripts for the thesis option will be Nov.
-20, 2017.
+The deadline for first semester juniors to submit manuscripts for the thesis option is in November.